About this listing

 A modern, bright, spacious room with rooftop views, only a few hundred metres from Brighton beach, and in the heart of trendy Kemp Town Village.
 This is a great location for discovering a side of Brighton most visitors never see.

-The kitchen is downstairs (on the 2nd floor) where you can enjoy a tasty breakfast to set you up for your day in Brighton, or help yourself to a reviving cup of tea at the end of the day.
+The kitchen is downstairs (on the 2nd floor) where you can enjoy a tasty breakfast to set you up for your day in Brighton, or help yourself to a reviving cup of tea.

 There's one bathroom which is shared between guests and host (ie me).